 Lead researcher Reza Fatemi said, “What the camera does is similar to looking through a thin straw and scanning it across the field of view.
 We can form an image at an incredibly fast speed by manipulating the light instead of moving a mechanical object.”

-Currently, the camera consists of 64 light receivers in an eight by an eight-pixel array and the images it creates are the world away from what is currently captured by your smartphone.
+Currently, the camera consists of 64 light receivers in an eight-by-eight-pixel array, and the images it creates are a world away from what is currently captured by your smartphone.
 The ability to control all the optical properties of a camera electronically using a paper-thin layer of low-cost silicon photonics without any mechanical movement, lenses, or mirrors.

 - Fatemi, Reza, Behrooz Abiri, and Ali Hajimiri.
 2017.
 “An 8×8 Heterodyne Lens-less OPA Camera”.
 In Conference on Lasers and Electro-optics, Art.
 No. JW2A.9.
 San Jose, CA: Optical Society of America (OSA).
 Cleo_2017_2D_OPA_V7